gcperrin/centre-tokens/doc/tokendesign.md

 ### Unpause

-CENTRE will unpause the contract via the `unpause` method.
+TypeX will unpause the contract via the `unpause` method.
 This method will set the `paused` flag to false.
 All functionality will be restored when the contract is unpaused.